 About 32 North American species in the family Notonectidae

 Sometimes called “water bees” or “water wasps,” backswimmers are predaceous and can deliver a painful bite if mishandled.
-True to their other common name, they swim belly-up, and their backs are keeled like a boat, which makes back-swimming easier.
+True to their name, they swim belly-up, and their backs are keeled like a boat, which makes back-swimming easier.

 This moderately small, brown crayfish has a very localized distribution centered in Big Creek and its tributaries, in the St. Francis River basin.
 It lacks bright colors, but blackish specks and blotches occur over the top surfaces of the body and pincers.